Beyond Machine Man

-To celebrate the publishing of my new book, Beyond Machine Man, I'm happy to share two short excerpts; the first one is from the first chapter, The Big Questions, and the second one from chapter Homo Digitalis:
+To celebrate the publishing of my new book, Beyond Machine Man, I'm happy to share a short but fun excerpt from chapter Homo Digitalis.

 A perfect candidate would surely be Elon Musk, the flamboyant multi-billionaire, founder and chief executive of many high tech companies, including Neuralink Corporation that develops implantable brain–machine interfaces (BMIs).
 His transhumanist credentials are impeccable: he invested a cool $100 million into this venture, believes that we live in a computer simulation (more on that to come!), and so on and so forth.